newslynx/newslynx-app/README.md

 Read our [**full documentation**](http://newslynx.readthedocs.org) for installing your own instance.
 The instructions below cover installing and developing the app as well as architectural documentation on how it works.

+Since a lot of functionality is intertwined across different repositories, **please post all issues to our [project issue tracker](https://github.com/newslynx/opportunities/issues).**

 ![](assets/articles.png)

 Getting started